 M.Div. students, Diploma students in Korean Studies Department, and Doctor of Ministry students are encouraged to complete their degree requirements in four years.
 Diploma students in the English-speaking program are encouraged to complete their program in three years.
+MACO and MAMSC students are encouraged to complete degree requirements in two years.
 All work for degrees at Central Baptist Theological Seminary is to be completed within eight years.
 Any extension beyond this time requires faculty approval.
 (For more specific information about the degree completion requirements for the Doctor of Ministry program, please consult the Doctor of Ministry Handbook.)